swystems/det-bypass/rdma/pingpongs/README.md

   A Reliable Connection (RC) is a connection-oriented transport that provides reliable, in-order delivery of messages.
   This transport type is very similar to TCP in the TCP/IP stack.

+  Using RC transport to do the pingpong experiment in the asynchronous way (i.e., the client sends packets at a fixed interval), is pretty tricky: the client must wait for the completion of the previous message before sending another one (because of the definition of the reliable connection).
+So, if the ACK for each message is waited, then the send interval will not be the wanted one; if the ACK is not waited, then the pingpong becomes unpredictable, hoping that the ACK is received within the time interval.

 - [uc_pingpong](./uc_pingpong.c): A RDMA pingpong using the Unreliable Connection (UC) transport.